Emulsion polymerization

-Emulsion polymerization is a type of radical polymerization that usually starts with an emulsion incorporating water, monomer, and surfactant.
+In polymer chemistry, emulsion polymerization is a type of radical polymerization that usually starts with an emulsion incorporating water, monomers, and surfactants.
 The most common type of emulsion polymerization is an oil-in-water emulsion, in which droplets of monomer (the oil) are emulsified (with surfactants) in a continuous phase of water.
 Water-soluble polymers, such as certain polyvinyl alcohols or hydroxyethyl celluloses, can also be used to act as emulsifiers/stabilizers.
 The name "emulsion polymerization" is a misnomer that arises from a historical misconception.
 Rather than occurring in emulsion droplets, polymerization takes place in the latex/colloid particles that form spontaneously in the first few minutes of the process.
 These latex particles are typically 100 nm in size, and are made of many individual polymer chains.
 The particles are prevented from coagulating with each other because each particle is surrounded by the surfactant ('soap'); the charge on the surfactant repels other particles electrostatically.
 When water-soluble polymers are used as stabilizers instead of soap, the repulsion between particles arises because these water-soluble polymers form a 'hairy layer' around a particle that repels other particles, because pushing particles together would involve compressing these chains.

 Emulsion polymerization is used to make several commercially important polymers.
 Many of these polymers are used as solid materials and must be isolated from the aqueous dispersion after polymerization.
 In other cases the dispersion itself is the end product.
 A dispersion resulting from emulsion polymerization is often called a latex (especially if derived from a synthetic rubber) or an emulsion (even though "emulsion" strictly speaking refers to a dispersion of an immiscible liquid in water).
 These emulsions find applications in adhesives, paints, paper coating and textile coatings.
 They are often preferred over solvent-based products in these applications due to the absence of volatile organic compounds (VOCs) in them.